IEMLdev/ieml-api/README.md

 ```
 ordered_usls is the list of usl ordered from USLs number i to the farrest USL from USL i in the collection.
 This method use the semantic distance between words of the dictionary.

+### Contributors
+This language is being made by the French philosopher [Pierre Levy](https://en.wikipedia.org/wiki/Pierre_L%C3%A9vy).
+This library is being developped by [Louis van Beurden](https://louisvanbeurden.wordpress.com/).